madetech/handbook/benefits/work_ready.md

 [See a list of popular purchases of office equipment](https://docs.google.com/spreadsheets/d/1aVJx2Qvd6U3H6tHkzeCOY1kVsfcuwXfmXzVWJOFsVYk/edit#gid=0) (internal link).
 We also have a Slack channel #x-swap-shop for anyone who wants to join and see what people are offering.

-If you are unable to claim items back yourself, please contact the operations team on either [operations@madetech.com](mailto:operations@madetech.com) or #ops
+If you are unable to claim items back yourself, please contact the operations team on either [operations@madetech.com](mailto:operations@madetech.com) or through [Ask Made Tech](https://askmadetech.zendesk.com/hc/en-gb) (internal link).

 You will be unable to purchase or expense any items during your notice period.